Branch-and-Cut for Mixed-Integer Nash Equilibrium Problems: Introduction

-Besides \textcite{dragotto2023zero} and \textcite{kirst2022branch}, \textcite{Carvalho21} and \textcite{carvalho2022computing} also adapt classic techniques from mixed-integer linear optimization.
-However, their focus is on computing mixed NEs in IPGs with separable cost structures.
-As a mixed NE is a relaxed notion of a pure NE, it allows quite different algorithm designs to compute them as explained below. \textcite{Carvalho21} show that, under mild assumptions, the computation of a mixed NE reduces to computing a pure NE in a related convexified game, where each player’s strategy space is replaced by its convex hull.
-Consequently, the complexity of finding a mixed NE in a non-convex game shifts from dealing with non-convexities to constructing the convexified game.
+However, their focus is on computing mixed NE to circumvent the difficulties arising from the non-convexity of IPGs, which allows for quite different algorithm designs as explained below.
+Note that while we focus on pure NE, mixed NE correspond to pure NE of the mixed extension of a game and can therefore also be handled within our framework. \textcite{Carvalho21} show that, under mild assumptions, the computation of a mixed NE reduces to computing a pure NE in a related convexified game, where each player’s strategy space is replaced by its convex hull.
+Consequently, the complexity of finding a mixed NE in a nonconvex game shifts from dealing with non-convexities to constructing the convexified game.
 Similar to \textcite{Harks24}, this convexification step is itself computationally demanding.
-Rather than separating the construction of the convexified game from the equilibrium search, \textcite{Carvalho21} propose the Cut-and-Play algorithm, which integrates both tasks in one iterative process.
+Rather than separating the construction of the convexified game from the equilibrium search, \textcite{Carvalho21} propose the cut-and-play algorithm, which integrates both tasks in one iterative process.
 The algorithm begins with a polyhedral outer approximation of the convexified game, i.e., a game where players’ strategy spaces are polyhedral supersets of their convexified counterparts.
 It then iteratively refines the approximation by attempting to compute a mixed NE of it.
 If no equilibrium exists or the computed equilibrium is infeasible for the original convexified game, the strategy spaces are selectively refined.
 In contrast to the cuts we employ, these refinements are player-specific and preserve the invariant that the convex hulls of the original strategy sets remain feasible.